-I told them how to do it, what’s needed to be done and how to make it happen.
+I told them how to do it, what needed to be done and how to make it happen.
 I explained about the bot, editing the XML files and using the file manager etc. But I soon realised none of this was entirely sinking in.
-Both these guys could barely use Google let along run a server.
+Both these guys could barely use Google, let alone run a server.

 So I took a step back and thought, let’s do this differently.
-If they really wanted to do it, I can guide and teach them.
+If they really want to do it, I can guide and teach them.
 But I won’t physically do everything for them, nor will I take the financial strain this time.
 We all know how fast people disappear when times get tough and the financial burden isn’t theirs.
-So I set up our 7 Days to Die Discord, I told Devin he should buy the server bot and learn how to use it.
-It was a new bot, one I wasn’t familiar with, I said to him “this is your project”.
-I then showed Starlord where to buy a server and how to edit XML files and various other things he needed to know.
+So I set up our 7 Days to Die Discord.
+I told Devin he should buy the server bot and learn how to use it.
+It was a new bot, one I wasn’t familiar with.
+So I said to him, “this is your project”.
+I then showed Starlord where to buy a server, edit XML files, and do various other things he needed to know.

 The Annoying Love Affair

-Devin lasted about 4 weeks.
-He was a strange fellow that ended up having a virtual relationship with one of the players called Brooke.
+Devin lasted only a few months.
+He was a strange fellow who ended up having a virtual relationship with one of the players, Brooke.
 It was cute for about 5 minutes, but in the end, it just annoyed everyone.
-Brooke was acting like she was in charge of the server because she had this “Relationship” with Devin.
-She also used to have these crazy emotional outbursts and go mental at members of the community, Starlord included.
-Devin would abuse admin powers to get her anything she wanted out of the creative menu.
+Brooke acted like she was in charge of the server because she had this “Relationship” with Devin.
+She also used to have these crazy emotional outbursts and go mental at community members, Starlord included.
+Devin would abuse admin powers to get anything she wanted out of the creative menu.
 He also had a massive attitude problem and wouldn’t bother doing his side of things whenever they argued.
-Which was unusually frequent considering they never met in real life and only been “together” for 2 weeks.
+Which was unusually frequent considering they had never met in real life and had only been “together” for a few weeks.

+An issue arose, and despite being a tolerant guy, Devin overstepped the line with me.
 It was well overdue, but I eventually decided to kick Devin out, but he had sole custody of the bot.
-I told Starlord that this is what was going to happen, and it was happening now!
-An issue arose, and despite being a tolerant guy, Devin overstepping the line with me.
-Since Starlord was taken most of the donations I told him he should buy the new bot.
-That way all the financial ins and outs would be in one place.
+I told Starlord that this was going to happen, and it was happening now!
+Since Starlord was taking most of the donations, I told him he should buy the new bot.
+That way, all the financial ins and outs would be in one place.

-Starlord quickly contacting High Hope one of the guys at Botman and got him to transfer all data of the current bot to the new one.
-Once that was complete, I removed both Devin and Brooke from the Discord and the server.
+Starlord quickly contacted High Hope, one of the guys at Botman and got him to transfer all data of the current bot to the new one.
+Once that was complete, I removed Devin and Brooke from Discord and the server.
 It was a huge drama, but it had to be done.

-We were only a month or so in and already some epic drama happening, it wasn’t over either.
+We were only a few months or so in, and some epic drama was already happening.
+But it wasn’t over either.
 Brooke and Devin decided to make their own server and come into my Discord under fake accounts.
-They tried to contact every one and inviting them over to their Discord.
-Didn’t go down to well, Devin was broke and didn’t know how to manage a server and Brooke paid for the server but had no idea how to run one either.
-2 weeks later we heard they broke up, and both disappeared into the abyss never to be seen or heard of again.
+They tried to contact everyone and invite them over to their Discord.
+It didn’t go down too well, Devin was broke and didn’t know how to manage a server, and Brooke paid for the server but had no idea how to run one either.
+2 weeks later, we heard they broke up, and both disappeared into the abyss never to be seen or heard of again.

 The Admin Duo

-So it was just Starlord and me, he was still struggling to figure things out.
+So it was just Starlord and me.
+He was still struggling to figure things out.
 He was a nice and simple guy, but honestly, probably the most incompetent person I have ever met.
-I started to regret doing this because I was again in a project doing all the work.
+I started to regret doing this because I was again on a project doing all the work.
 Now Devin’s work, most of Starlord’s work and mine. #StoryOfMyLife

-Generally, at this point, I would be like, “Yea, I’m out”, but I really liked 7 Days to Die, it’s the only game I play.
-I pushed the marketing so hard I wasn’t prepared for the tremendous response.
-I put a lot of time and energy into the website to make it professional.
-When I designed the server posters, people said they looked better than T.F.P. posters.
+Generally, at this point, I would be like, “Yea, I’m out”, but I really liked 7 Days to Die.
+It’s the only game I play.
+I pushed the marketing so hard that I wasn’t prepared for the tremendous response.
+I put a lot of time and energy into making the website look professional.
+When I designed the server posters, people said they looked better than TFP posters.
 People started to think I was one of the Fun Pimps and that the Salty Zombies Server was the “official” 7 Days To Die server.
 We had to keep upgrading our server to hold all the players.

-So I didn’t want to abandon it, but I was literally doing everything and Starlord was taking most of the credit.
+So I couldn’t leave, but I was literally doing everything, and Starlord took most of the credit.
 Salty Zombies became a full-time job for me, yet I had a full-time job already running my own company.
 Not to mention, I founded and ran 2 charities that were going global and needed my attention.
 If you have ever run a charity or volunteered for one, you know they are pretty full-on.

-Yet, my partner in crime Starlord was a jobless, 30+ year old man-child.
-His girlfriend at the time was a single mum working as a full-time nurse.
+Yet, my partner in crime, Starlord, was a jobless, 30+ year old man-child.
+His girlfriend was a single mum working as a full-time nurse at the time.
 She would pay the rent, groceries and other bills whilst he drowned himself in Monster Energy Drink and chips and played computer games all day.
-But despite his personal life, he at this point hadn’t really done anything wrong.
-It was entirely my fault for starting a project with a guy who turned out to be an absolute idiot.
+But despite his personal life, he, at this point, hadn’t done anything “over the line” wrong.
+So it was entirely my fault for starting a project with a guy who turned out to be an absolute idiot.

 Where the real problems began.

-The issues starting happening when it came down to the donations.
-At the start, when Devin was around he took some donations to pay for the bot, $9 a month.
-Starlord was receiving donations to pay for the server about, $30 a month.
-Despite my expenses, I just paid for it with my own money and I could see none of them was keeping track of anything.
-It was one aspect I didn’t want to get involved in, but in the end, I had no choice.
+The issues started happening when it came down to donations.
+At the start, when Devin was around, he took some donations to pay for the bot, $9 a month.
+Starlord was receiving contributions to pay the server about $30 a month.
+Despite my expenses, I just paid for it with my own money, and I could see none of them kept track of anything.
+It was one aspect I didn’t want to get involved in, but I had no choice in the end.

 “1 Rule – All donations go through Patreon, no exceptions!”

-He agreed to this rule and understood that we have to be open and keep a record of everything.
-But he kept asking “How much is in the Patreon now?”
+He agreed to this rule and understood that we must be open and record everything.
+But he kept asking, “How much is in the Patreon now?”
 “How much we got?”
-I would tell him and he would say “Ok, you wanna send that over to me?”
+I would tell him, and he would say, “Ok, you wanna send that over to me?”
 I told him I would send it a day before the server bills come in.
-He became very money orientated.
+But he became very money orientated.

-I then found out he was still taking donation on the side, $10 here, $20 there.
-I got angry and told him it has to go through Patreon.
-He kept telling me “Oh yea I forgot“
+I found out he was still taking donations on the side, $10 here, $20 there.
+So I got upset and told him it had to go through Patreon.
+He kept telling me, “Oh yea, I forgot.“

-Then there was a friend of mine I used to play with on a couple 7 Days To Die Servers, called Grandpa John.
-He gave Starlord $100 towards the server bills.
-I found it somewhat suspicious Starlord didn’t tell me such a big donation came in.
-I found out 2 days later in conversation with Grandpa John.
-I then started to wonder “How many other donations did he get and didn’t tell me about?
+A friend I used to play with on a couple of 7 Days To Die Servers called Grandpa John gave Starlord $100 towards server bills.
+I found it somewhat suspicious that Starlord didn’t tell me such a significant donation came in.
+I found out two days later in conversation with Grandpa John.
+I then wondered, “How many other contributions did he get and not tell me?
 I am running this entire operation, and he is taking all the money and being deceitful about it.

 Starlord asked me to send him the money for the server about a week before it was due.
 I told him to use the cash Grandpa John sent him.
-That should cover us for the next 2 months.
-He didn’t like that and disputed the idea saying Grandpa John gave him that for personal use and not for the server.
+That should cover us for the next two months.
+He didn’t like that and disputed the idea that Grandpa John gave him that for personal use and not the server.
 I immediately sent him the screenshot of Grandpa John telling me he sent him $100 to help with “the server bills”.
-Starlord then pretended to misunderstand and thought the donation was for his personal use. #Bullshit
+Starlord then pretended to misunderstand and thought the donation was for personal use. #Bullshit

-Not long after, I wake up one day to a bombarded of messages “The server had been down all night”.
+Soon after, I woke up one day to a bombardment of messages “The server had been down all night”.
 I login into Blue Fang Solutions to see the server had been “suspended due to billing”.
 Starlord had spent the money I gave him via Patreon, Grandpa John’s $100 and the other donations.
-(The ones I knew about I estimate being around $60+) and when it came to auto-renew, there wasn’t any money in his PayPal, so Blue Fang shut down the server.
+(The ones I knew about I estimate being around $60+) and when it came to auto-renew, there wasn’t enough money in his PayPal, so Blue Fang shut down the server.

 The screenshot above says it all.
-In that month Starlord had received about $260+ to pay a $50 bill but he has spent the donations elsewhere.
-It was at this point I knew I didn’t want Starlord to be involved in Salty Zombies in anyway way whats so ever.
+Starlord had received about $260+ to pay a $50 bill that month, but he has spent the donations elsewhere.
+At this point, I knew I didn’t want Starlord to be involved in Salty Zombies in any way whatsoever.
 I needed to get rid of him, but how?

-For a while, I lost all motivation to do anything with the server.
-I couldn’t be bothered to improve it, I didn’t bother doing the server-side of things that Starlord was supposed to do.
-Didn’t advertise it, all the ideas I had to take Salty Zombies to the next level I just abandoned.
+I lost all motivation to do anything with the server for a while.
+I couldn’t be bothered to improve it.
+I didn’t bother doing the server-side things that Starlord was supposed to do.
+I didn’t advertise it—I just abandoned all the ideas I had to take Salty Zombies to the next level.
 You could almost say I fell into a depression over it.

-To pass the time, I would play 7 Days to Die single player either alone or with Miss Ocean.
+I would play 7 Days to Die single-player, alone or with Miss Ocean, to pass the time.
 Then it dawned on me; I missed playing PvE.
-I had been playing 7 Days To Die PvP for so long, and our server was a 100% PvP.
+I played 7 Days To Die PvP for so long, and our server was a 100% PvP.
 So I immediately bought a second server from Bluefang, this time on my account and created the Salty Zombies PvE server.
-Starlord was against the idea, but as per usual I overruled him.
+Starlord was against the idea, but as per usual, I overruled him.